 Why would they want more emails cluttering up their inbox?

-The only reason someone would want more emails is because it is providing some type of value.
-Emails filled with inspiration or tips to help make their days a little bit easier.
+The only reason someone would want more emails is that it is providing some type of value.
+Emails filled with inspiration or tips to help make their days a bit easier.
 Content that helps them to escape the real world for a moment of time.

 Your job is to consistently provide quality content on your artist blog.

 If your content interests a reader, they will revisit your site to read more of your posts.
 This will only happen if your posts provide value.